At Venture Up Ltd., your privacy is important to us and we are committed to protecting and safeguarding your data privacy rights.

-We reserve the right to update this policy where necessary, including to comply with any further amendments to data protection regulations.
+We reserve the right to update this policy where necessary, which includes updates to comply with any future amendments to data protection regulations.

 What data we collect: